 Filmmakers behind the billion dollar franchise were stunned that the online response focused on Depp and allegations of domestic abuse, prompting director David Yates to release a statement via his agents Moony, Wormtail, Padfoot and Prongs.

 “Duh, he’s literally playing Wizarding Hitler, like literally,” shrugged Yates.
 “Let’s hope nobody takes a pop at Eddie Redmayne and accuses him of drop-kicking a Niffler.
 Now that’d be a real PR nightmare!” he laughed.

-In Deathly Hallows we learned that the teenage Grindelwald’s friendship with Dumbledore ended in a fight that killed the latter’s sister.
-Only when the books were finished did Rowling offer more insight to this tragic backstory; Dumbledore was gay and had terrible taste in wizards.
+In Deathly Hallows we learned that the teenage Grindelwald’s friendship with Dumbledore ended in tragedy.
+Only when the books were finished did Rowling reveal that Dumbledore was gay and had terrible taste in wizards.

 It might sound like the Grindelwald/Dumbledore relationship will blast poor old Newt off the screen, but the magizoologist will hopefully have an interesting dynamic with his war hero brother, Theseus, who is married to Newt’s former (I’m going to go with unrequited) love, Leta Lestrange, played by Zoë Kravitz.